cc646201081/DGCLCMI/README.md

 # Contact
-If you have any suggestions or questions, please email me at caochao_lml@std.uestc.edu.cns
+If you have any suggestions or questions, please email me at caochao_lml@std.uestc.edu.cn